So, you’ve been pre-approved for a mortgage or have the cash put aside and know exactly how much you can afford in Florida’s 30A area for a home.

 Which area do you want to be in?

-When looking for a home, it’s crucial to have clarity when it comes to where you’d like to settle down.
+When looking for a home or condo, it’s crucial to have clarity when it comes to where you’d like to settle down.
 Keep in mind that there are many areas in the 30A region to consider.
 Therefore, it’s important to decide which one is best for you.
 Here are a few of the most popular:

 - Santa Rosa Beach – This area boasts a well-rounded selection of excellent restaurant to choose from, as well as plenty of places to shop.
 It is also known for its exciting nightlife and entertainment, making it an excellent area for families.

 - Rosemary Beach – To make you feel like you’re right at home, Rosemary Beach has a small-town feel to it and features boardwalks, boutique shops, casual restaurants, and playgrounds.

 - Destin – you may want to be in the center of all the action.
 Destin is where you’ll find the most variety in restaurants and entertainment along Emerald Coast